rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 First account is the admin account who must sign the transaction

 In this case, it is insecure because the admin account is not bound to the config Account and to the data itself.
-You have to check that the admin account is the same as saved on the configData
+You must check that the admin account is the same as saved on the configData

 Here an attacker can supply any kind of account as an admin and sign the transaction, and supply the ConfigData on your programm,